 Apart from these specialised systems of classification of the constituents of coal, several other countries have produced their own independent standards formalising the methodology, definitions and nomenclature to be adopted in petrographic procedure.

 In the 1990’s (and subsequently updated in the 2000’s) a series of international standards were prepared by the International Standards Organisation (ISO), largely based upon the recommendations of the ICCP.
 These standards have formalised the international acceptance of certain petrographic techniques and nomenclature.
-The new system of subdivision, referred to as the ICCP System 1994 (ICCP, 1998) differs from that of the Stopes-Heerlen System (and replaced it), with the introduction of sub-groups and changes in nomenclature.
-The South African Bureau of Standards (SABS) has adopted these ISO standards in their entirety (as South African National Standards (SANS standards)), as have many other countries.
+The new system of subdivision, referred to as the ICCP System 1994 (ICCP, 1998) differs from that of the Stopes-Heerlen System (and replaces it), with the introduction of sub-groups and changes in nomenclature.
+The South African Bureau of Standards (SABS) has adopted these ISO standards in their entirety (as South African National Standards (SANS), as have many other countries.
 The ICCP classification can be explicitly used with any classification, be it Chinese, Australian, Indian, or South African (pers.comm Walter Pickel, 2017).

 ISO 11760 (2005).
 Classification of Coals.
 International Organisation for Standardisation – ISO, Geneva, P.A., www.iso.org.